Cookbook

 let root = await zarr.open(store, { kind: "group" });

-let foo = await zarr.open(root.resolve("foo"), { kind: "array" });The store returned from withConsolidated is readonly and adds .contents() list the known contents of the hierarchy:
+let foo = await zarr.open(root.resolve("foo"), { kind: "array" });The store returned from withConsolidated is readonly and adds .contents() to list the known contents of the hierarchy:

-store.contents(); // [{ path: "/", kind: "group" }, { path: "/foo", kind: "array" }, ...]TIP
+store.contents(); // [{ path: "/", kind: "group" }, { path: "/foo", kind: "array" }, ...]By default, the format is auto-detected.
+You can explicitly specify the format with the format option, or provide an array to try formats in order:

-The withConsolidated helper errors out if v2 consolidated metadata is absent.
+The withConsolidated helper errors out if consolidated metadata is absent.
 Use tryWithConsolidated for uncertain cases; it leverages consolidated metadata if available.

 let store = await zarr.tryWithConsolidated(